-The EA must address the following key issues:
+The EA for the Concept Plan Application must address the following key issues:

 1. Strategic Planning

 - 1.1 Justify the proposal with reference to relevant local, regional and State planning strategies.
 Provide justification for any inconsistencies with these planning strategies. - 1.2 Demonstrate consistency with the Sustainability Criteria set out in the relevant Regional Strategy (including draft Regional Strategies).